Hundemeier/sacn/README.md

 ---
 ## Usage
 ### Sending
-To use the sending functionality you have to use the `sender.sACNsender`.
+To use the sending functionality you have to use the `sACNsender`.

 ```python
 import sacn